idaholab/Deep-Lynx/priv/wiki/home.md

 DeepLynx is a open-source data warehouse focused on enabling complex projects to embrace digital engineering.
 It accomplishes bringing digital thread and digital twins to these projects with integrations to a large collection of software systems across a project's lifecycle.

-Data is stored in a graph-like format following a user-defined domain ontology.
-Using the provided GraphQL interface, users and applications can request exactly the data they need by using client side defined queries.
-This aids finding relationships between complex datasets enabling data science efforts and AI/ML.

 ## Why Embrace Digital Engineering and DeepLynx?